We use cookies to analyze traffic and enhance your site experience.

 ×

-The Dedalus Foundation is pleased to announce an exhibition of work by Robert Motherwell at Olney Gleason.
-The exhibition highlights Motherwell’s distinctive approach to developing his compositions, through a combination of bold gestures, varied surface textures, and overlapping planes of color.
+Robert Motherwell: Surface/Subject opened at Olney Gleason in February 2026.
+The exhibition highlighted Motherwell’s distinctive approach to developing his compositions, through a combination of bold gestures, varied surface textures, and overlapping planes of color.

 Across painting, collage, printmaking, as well as other mediums in which he worked, Motherwell animated his surfaces with a wide range of blacks, juxtaposed in areas of varying density.
 This endowed his oeuvre with enormous force and intensity: the subjects of his paintings emerge in large measure from the dynamism and intricacy of his painting process.